• Disease Overview

 Standard Therapies

 There are currently no FDA-approved treatments for ALSP.
-Researchers are further investigating underlying disease mechanisms and symptom progression to develop more effective treatment options.
+Researchers are studying underlying disease mechanisms and symptom progression to develop more effective treatment options.
 Current treatment options do not reverse brain damage but instead are meant to manage symptoms.
 For patients with ALSP who have seizures, anti-epileptic medications are useful for controlling seizures.
-Antibiotics may be prescribed to help control infections, such as pneumonia or urinary tract infections that may arise as patients grow progressively weaker.
+Antibiotics may be prescribed to help control infections such as pneumonia or urinary tract infections that may arise as individuals grow progressively weaker.
 Muscle relaxers may be recommended to target spasticity.
 Anti-depressants are often prescribed to treat psychological symptoms of ALSP but are not especially effective.
-Anti-psychotic medications may be used to control aggression in ALSP but side effects are generally not well-tolerated.
+Anti-psychotic medications may be used to control aggression in ALSP, but side effects are generally not well-tolerated.
 Nutritional supplements and physical therapy are often recommended to slow overall decline and maintain the most optimal overall health possible.

 Genetic counseling is recommended to help patients and families understand the genetics and progression of ALSP and to provide psychosocial support.